Why white nationalists are drawn to Charlottesville

 The events "reopened the wound.
 It stuck a finger on the raw nerve of this population that has already failed to get over the election of Donald Trump," he said.

-Charlottesville, which has a population of 47,000, had 80% of its voters for Hillary Clinton last year.
+Charlottesville, which has a population of 47,000, had 80% of its voters choose Hillary Clinton last year.

 The city has not been known as a hotspot for white nationalism.
-There aren't historical precedents to the current white nationalist gatherings in Charlottesville, a local historian Rick Britton said in an email.
+There aren't historical precedents to the current white nationalist gatherings in Charlottesville, local historian Rick Britton said in an email.

 And it may not be over after Saturday if Kessler gets his way.